 - Visual distraction: This is anything that takes your eyes of the road, like using your phone or digging around for something in the backseat.

-- Cognitive distraction: This is anything that takes your away from the task of driving.
-Having upsetting conversations on the phone, talking to your passengers and trying to figure out a complicated entertainment feature in the car are all cognitive distractions.
+- Cognitive distraction: This is anything that takes you away from the task of driving.
+Having upsetting conversations on the phone, talking to your passengers, and trying to figure out a complicated entertainment feature in the car are all cognitive distractions.

 Holding a driver accountable for distracted driving

 Drivers who focus on driving and set aside other tasks or priorities are safer than drivers who fail to do this.
 Unfortunately, they are also the ones who often wind up paying the price when another driver fails to take these same precautions.